THS3986/breast_cancer/README.md

 # breast_cancer
-Prediction of breast cancer whether is benign or maglinant by using 8 diffrent algorithm The algorithm are 1) Random Forest (RF)
+Prediction of breast cancer whether is benign or maglinant by using 8 diffrent algorithm.
+The algorithm are 1) Random Forest (RF)
                   2) Regularized Logistic Regression (GLMNET)
                   3) Logistic Regression (GLM)